These easy meal planning tips will help you as a busy mom.

 In the past, I would sit down and look through my cookbooks, Pinterest, and start to get overwhelmed because there were so many options.
-However, since school has started back I have been trying to have different themes for each night and it has been a big win!
+However, over this past year, I decided to use theme nights!

 Instead of trying to come up with a new plan every week, theme night dinners give you a basic framework to follow.

 Here is the current plan I am following:

 - Sunday- Salad

 - Saturday- Grilled

 Other ideas are Instapot, Stir Fry, divide up depending on the protein, vegetarian, etc.